Original air date: April 27, 1992

 Briam explains the situation to Picard and Company.
 Kamala is an "empathic metamorph," a naturally-occurring, albeit rare, mutation from the Kriosian genetic norm.
-Metamorphs have the ability to sense the emotional needs of a potential mate, and change themselves to suit those needs.
-She was intended to be a gift to the Valtese Chancellor Alrik, as a token of good faith.
-It seems the original rift between Krios and Valt was caused by a metamorph so many centuries ago—two brothers fighting over a girl; how original—and the gift of a metamorph is a symbolic gesture to heal the rift.
+Metamorphs have the ability to sense the emotional needs of a potential mate and change themselves to suit those needs.
+She was intended to be a gift to the Valtese Chancellor Alrik as a token of good faith.
+It seems the original rift between Krios and Valt was caused by a metamorph so many centuries ago—two brothers fighting over a girl—and the gift of a metamorph is a symbolic gesture to heal the rift.

 Picard and Beverly Crusher have a lively debate over the ethics of this arrangement.
 Beverly is furious, calling the arrangement little more than slavery.
-Picard hides behind the Prime Directive: this is how an alien culture does things, so they have no right to judge or interfere.
+Picard hides behind the Prime Directive: this is how an alien culture does things, and a massive civil war hangs in the balance.
 Besides, Kamala is a mature, intelligent person who knows what she's getting into, so they really don't have any ground to stand on.

-The situation, however, soon escalates: by now the Ferengi have figured out what's going on, and they realize that a woman who could literally become the perfect companion is worth a lot of latinum.
-They offer to buy Kamala from Briam, but when he refuses the argument turns physical, and Briam winds up in a coma—leaving Picard with no choice but to take over administering the ceremony himself, with Kamala guiding him through the nuances of Kriosian culture.
+The situation, however, soon escalates: the Ferengi offer to buy Kamala from Briam, but when he refuses, the argument turns physical, and Briam winds up in a coma—leaving Picard with no choice but to take over administering the ceremony himself, with Kamala guiding him through the nuances of Kriosian culture.
 Working together so closely means trouble, of course.
-Picard struggles to maintain his Stoic façade and diplomatic detachment, while becoming genuinely attracted to Kamala.
+Picard struggles to maintain his Stoic façade and diplomatic detachment while becoming genuinely attracted to Kamala.
 Kamala, meanwhile, finds herself fascinated by Picard, mainly because he's probably the first man ever to treat her like a person and not a living sex toy.

 The day of the ceremony arrives, and Chancellor Alrik meets with the crew.
 Alrik, it turns out, is a humorless bureaucrat who's more interested in finalizing the details of the treaty than he is in the reunification ceremony.
 He views the ceremony, including his marriage to Kamala, as a tired formality.
 He has no interest in her as a person; she's just part of the peace offering.
 Picard is troubled by this, but then Kamala drops the big one: she has reached sexual maturity, and she has pair-bonded.
 With Picard.